 Chief Executive Officer

-She comes from a military family with both her father and sister graduating from the Naval Academy and serving in the United States Marine Corps.
-Meghan's responsibility is the daily management of Dog Tag Inc., including all business decisions, hirings and strategic vision for the future of the organization.
+Meghan comes from a military family, with both her father and sister graduating from the Naval Academy and serving in the United States Marine Corps.
+Meghan is a 2017 Presidential Leadership Scholar and a recipient of the U.S. Army's Outstanding Civilian Service Award.

-Lolly Rivas joined Dog Tag Inc. as Director of Development in October 2016.
-Her responsibilities include strategic planning, management, and implementation of Dog Tag’s fundraising efforts and strategic partnerships, as well as oversight of communications and public relations.
+Lolly Rivas joined DTI as Director of Development in October 2016.
+Her responsibilities include strategic planning, management, and implementation of DTI’s fundraising efforts and strategic partnerships, as well as oversight of communications and public relations.

 Previously, Lolly served as Manager of Principal Gifts, Foundations, and Grants with the National Restaurant Association Educational Foundation (NRAEF), where she developed and executed measurable, multi-dimensional partnerships with individual, corporate, and foundation donors to help NRAEF achieve record fundraising revenues year over year.
 Lolly served as project lead on NRAEF's winning bid for a $1.8 million award from the U.S. Department of Labor’s Employment & Training Administration, with an option to renew funding for a total of five years.